-CRITERIA CONSIDER EVIDENCE Date of service/support Eligibility rules requirements: • Does the start date of the service/support required allow 15 business days from the date of application (as per application process timeframe)? • The date must be in the future as approval must be sought prior to the expending of funds.
-Start dates align with the business rules requirements Other considerations: • If not, does it meet the circumstances for an urgent request? • Does the application clearly outline the start date of the service/support required?
+CRITERIA CONSIDER EVIDENCE Date of service/support Business rules requirements: • Does the start date of the service/support required allow 15 business days from the date of application (as per application process timeframe)? • The date must be in the future as approval must be sought prior to the expending of funds.
+Start dates align with the business rules requirements Other considerations: If not, has an immediate in principle application been submitted/approved?
+Does the application clearly outline the start date of the service/support required?